Insanityandme/nand2tetris/README.md

 # Nand2Tetris

-Implementation of a complete computer from Nand gates on up as described in the book, "The Elements of Computing Systems" by Nisan and Schocken.
+Implementation of a complete virtual computer from Nand gates on up as described in the book, "The Elements of Computing Systems" by Nisan and Schocken.

 Nand2Tetris website: http://nand2tetris.org/